JuliaMath/IntelVectorMath.jl/README.md

 IntelVectorMath.jl uses [CpuId.jl](https://github.com/m-j-w/CpuId.jl) to detect if your processor supports the newer `avx2` instructions, and if not defaults to `libmkl_vml_avx`.
 If your system does not have AVX this package will currently not work for you.
 If the CPU feature detection does not work for you, please open an issue. -->

-As a quick help to convert benchmark timings into operations-per-cycle, IntelVectorMath.jl provides `vml_get_cpu_frequency()` which will return the *actual* current frequency of the CPU in GHz.
+1. As a quick help to convert benchmark timings into operations-per-cycle, IntelVectorMath.jl provides `vml_get_cpu_frequency()` which will return the *actual* current frequency of the CPU in GHz.

+2. Now all IVM functions accept inputs that could be reshaped to an 1d [strided array](https://docs.julialang.org/en/v1/manual/interfaces/#man-interface-strided-arrays).